Asymmetric Antibimerons: Statics and Dynamics

-{\it Conclusions.--} We theoretically propose a model to stabilize asymmetric antibimerons, composite spin textures consisting of antivortex and crescent-shaped vortex, and study their equilibrium and dynamical properties.
-We show that the AABs can be stabilized in a ferromagnet with an in-plane uniaxial anisotropy and $D_{2d}$-symmetric DMI.
-As some Heusler compounds are known to host such DMI~\cite{Nayak2017, Jena2020}, we expect that AABs will be experimentally observed in the near future.
-Moreover, we demonstrate the coexistence of AABs with opposite topological charges in the same film, which is rather distinct from skyrmionic systems, where the sign of the topological charge is uniquely determined.
-Furthermore, we show that the current-induced dynamics of AABs exhibit anisotropic behavior and depend on the applied current direction, which is explained based on the generalized Thiele's equation.
-We also demonstrate that the total topological charge in systems with AABs can be changed by static magnetic fields perpendicular to the film's plane or independently via the AAB collisions by selectively applying electric current along or perpendicular to the magnetic anisotropy direction.
-Ultimately, AABs offer a potential solution for the future realization of spintronic ternary memory and logic.
-Finally, we note that our results for AABs are fully applicable to other asymmetric spin textures stabilized by different types of DMIs, such as asymmetric bimerons~\cite{Shen2020, Ohara2022, Mukai2024, Babu2024, Yu2024} and asymmetric (anti-)skyrmions.
+{\it Conclusions.--} We theoretically propose a model to stabilize asymmetric antibimerons -- composite spin textures consisting of an antivortex and a crescent-shaped vortex -- and investigate their equilibrium and dynamical properties.
+We show that AABs can be stabilized in a ferromagnet with an in-plane uniaxial anisotropy and $D_{2d}$-symmetric DMI.
+Since some Heusler compounds are known to host such DMI~\cite{Nayak2017, Jena2020}, we anticipate that AABs will be experimentally observed in the near future.
+Moreover, we demonstrate the coexistence of AABs with opposite topological charges in the same film, in contrast to skyrmionic systems, where the sign of the topological charge is uniquely determined.
+Furthermore, we show -- both analytically and through micromagnetic simulations -- that the current-induced dynamics of AABs exhibit anisotropic behavior depending on the applied current direction.
+This behavior is explained by extending Thiele’s equation approach to a system of two elliptic merons comprising the AAB.
+We also demonstrate that the total topological charge in AAB systems can be controlled by static magnetic fields perpendicular to the film plane or independently via AAB collisions, achieved by selectively applying electric current along or perpendicular to the magnetic anisotropy direction.
+Ultimately, AABs offer a promising avenue for the realization of spintronic ternary memory and logic.
+Finally, we note that our results for AABs are fully applicable to other asymmetric spin textures stabilized by different types of DMIs, such as asymmetric bimerons~\cite{Shen2020, Ohara2022, Mukai2024, Babu2024, Yu2024} and asymmetric (anti)skyrmions.

-{\it Acknowledgments.--} O.A.T. acknowledges the support from the Australian Research Council (Grant Nos.~DP200101027 and DP240101062) and the NCMAS grant.
+\textit{Acknowledgments.--} O.A.T. acknowledges the support from the Australian Research Council (Grants No.~DP200101027 and No.~DP240101062) and the NCMAS grant.

+\textit{Data availability.--} There are no publicly available research data or software supporting this manuscript.
+Requests for further information or data should be sent to the authors.

 P.A.V. and D.K. contributed equally to this work.
 O.A.T. conceived and supervised the project.
-P.A.V. and D.K. conducted simulations on the static properties.
-D.K. conducted simulations on the dynamical properties and constructed the analytical theory.
+P.A.V. and D.K. conducted simulations on the static properties, while D.K. conducted simulations on the dynamical properties and constructed the analytical theory with the guidance of O.A.T.
 All authors contributed to discussions and writing the manuscript.